 Gerald W. Parker, DVM, PhD

 Tevi Troy, PhD

 Patty Prasada-Rao, MPH, Panel Coordinator

 Patricia de la Sota, Event Coordinator

-The Panel thanks Hudson Institute for serving as our fiscal sponsor and hosting the Panel’s public meeting on this topic, Budget Reform for Biodefense: Leadership and Coordination.
+The Commission thanks Hudson Institute for serving as our fiscal sponsor and hosting the Commission’s public meeting on this topic, Budget Reform for Biodefense: Leadership and Coordination.
 We thank Michelle Mrdeza of MXM Consulting for her advice, expertise, and perspective.
 We thank Dr. Kavita M. Berger of Gryphon Scientific, David Haun of Grant Thornton, Dr. Monique K. Mansoura and Leslie Platt of The MITRE Corporation, Ben Nicholson, Jeff Schlegelmilch of the National Center for Disaster Preparedness at Columbia University’s Earth Institute, and other anonymous individuals for their insights and comments.
 We also very much appreciate our Ex Officio members who provided guidance as we developed this report.
-Finally, the Panel gratefully acknowledges the financial support provided by its donors.
+Finally, the Commission gratefully acknowledges the financial support provided by its donors.

 Biological threats to America and its interests overseas are increasing.
 Intentionally introduced, accidentally released, and naturally occurring diseases continue to pose a risk to the nation.
 While we have managed to contain many of these diseases and prevent major losses of life, it is only a short matter of time before a large-scale event exceeds the ability of our country and the world to prevent biological catastrophe.